polettix/scar/README.md

 ## DESCRIPTION

-**scar** helps you when you want to quickly share a loca directory or file with someone remotely, e.g. when you don’t want (or can not) send it by email.
+**scar** helps you when you want to quickly share a local directory or file with someone remotely, e.g. when you don’t want (or can not) send it by email.